SymbianSource/oss.FCL.sftools.depl.swconfigmdw/configurationengine/doc/plugins/dev-plugin/plugin-interface.rst

 The following UML diagram shows the most important classes and their interdependencies:

 .. image:: plugin_classes.jpg

+For more information on the classes see the
+`ConE API epydoc <../../epydoc/cone.public.plugin-module.html>`_.

 ConE generation can be seen to consist of two phases, implementation parsing and output generation: